 Need an easy way to manage business expenses or get funds to help your business grow?
 Arizona Financial can help you with your small business financial needs – including our Visa Business Credit Card and small business loans.

 Expensify is helpful for businesses with lots of physical receipts, as it scans, digitizes, and stores receipts effectively to build expense reports.
 It can save you the trouble of holding onto scraps of receipt paper in perpetuity while giving you peace of mind that every purchase is accounted for.
-Cost: $9 a month for business account.
+Cost: Plans from $9 a month for business account.

 The Honey coupon app and browser extension is something everyone should use, not just small business owners.
 As a browser extension, it combs the web for promo codes you can redeem when making purchases.
 You can cut down on business expenses significantly if you get a great code.
 It’s especially helpful if you buy business supplies via Amazon.